 Ch Stoneleigh Solario

 These dogs founded his very successful kennel.
-It was one of Bill Brilliant's dogs, CH STONELEIGH SOLARIO (pictured) who won Best Exhibit in Show at the 1935 Royal Melbourne Show under judge Mr Eric Dart.
+It was one of Bill Brilliant's dogs, CH STONELEIGH SOLARIO (pictured) who won Best Dog in Show at the 1934 Royal Melbourne Show under judge Mr Eric Dart.
 Mr G. McEwin Duncan, who imported the first Airedales into South Australia at the turn of the Century, wrote the following about the dog in the KCC Annual 1936:

 "Ch Stoneleigh Solario, an outstanding dog, going on to win best of all breeds, - a fair sized dog, with great bone and substance throughout, wonderful topline, strong quarters, nicely shaped neck, let in to good shoulders; legs and feet correct; a strong head without coarseness; carries his ears well, and altogether a very fine specimen".